yugr/rust-slides/materials/materials.md

-Materials have been collected according to instructions in method.md.
+Materials have been collected according to [collection methodology](materials/method.md).

 Note that section split below is rather crude and may do more harm than good.
 Refactor structure if you think it makes sense.